Bunkie Boards: What They Are & Why You Might Need One

 Some platform beds or bed frames have a slatted surface.
 That can be enough support for some mattresses but won't be appropriate for others.
 A bunkie board can be put between your mattress and the slatted base it sits on to provide additional support.
 Always check with your manufacturer to see if your mattress needs to be resting on a solid rather than slatted base.

 Keep in mind that using a bunkie board with a slatted base will reduce the airflow to the mattress, which could potentially result in you sleeping hotter.

 If your platform bed or bed frame has a solid plywood top rather than bed slats, there's no need for an additional bunkie board.
 A bunkie board can be made of plywood, so these two are pretty much synonymous.

 Do you need a bunkie board?

 Whether or not you need a bunkie board depends on the kind of mattress you own.
 Traditional innerspring mattresses needed a box spring—however, the way these mattresses are made today, a box spring isn't always necessary.
-An innerspring mattress can rest happily on slats or a solid base such as a platform or bunkie board.
+An innerspring mattress can rest happily on support slats or a solid base such as a platform or bunkie board.

-Where bunkie boards really help is with foam mattresses, such as memory foam and latex mattresses, as slats often don't provide enough support for those.
+Where bunkie boards really help is with foam mattresses, such as memory foam mattresses and latex mattresses, as slats often don't provide enough support for those.
 A bunkie board that rests between slats and the mattress will provide additional support and prevent the mattress from sagging, ultimately prolonging its lifespan.

 The bottom line: Always check your warranty to see if your mattress needs solid support or if slats placed closely enough can provide enough support for it.
 If your mattress necessitates solid support, then a bunkie board can help you achieve that and keep your mattress in great condition for years to come.